CHOICE POINT PSYCHOLOGY

 How to Choose the Right Psychology Supervisor

-Choosing a psychology supervisor is an important professional decision.
-Whether you are beginning the 4+2 or 5+1 pathway, entering a registrar program, or looking for additional support as an early career psychologist, the right supervisor can significantly shape your confidence, clinical growth, and professional identity.
+Whether you are starting the 4+2 or 5+1 pathway, entering a clinical registrar program, or looking for extra support as an early career psychologist, the right supervisor can make a significant difference to your confidence, clinical thinking, ethical decision-making, and professional identity.

 Supervision Is More Than “Signing Off Hours”